 Remove the oil line from the turbocharger.

-Remove the top insulating casing.
+Remove the upper insulating cover.

 Disconnect the recirculation valve tube from the exhaust manifold.

-Remove coolant hoses.
+Remove the coolant hoses.

 Remove the oxygen concentration sensor from the exhaust manifold.